evandrojrdev/Site_ecommerce/README.md

 # Site_ecommerce
- Design in ecommerce website format.
-Responsive, modern design and user-friendly.
-Created in HTML5, CSS3, light JS retouching for page dynamics.
+ Pages in e-commerce website format.
+Responsive design, modern and easy to use.
+Created in HTML5, CSS3, light JS retouch for page dynamics.